Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 DAM and FLUX tokens were written in Solidity.
 Be sure to check out their tutorial before jumping into code: [https://solidity.readthedocs.io/en/v0.6.9/introduction-to-smart-contracts.html](https://solidity.readthedocs.io/en/v0.6.9/introduction-to-smart-contracts.html)

-## OpenZepplin - The secure implementation layer
+## OpenZeppelin - The secure implementation layer

-Our Smart Contracts are based on secure and trusted [OpenZepplin ERC-777 Smart Contract](https://docs.openzeppelin.com/contracts/2.x/api/token/erc777)
+Our Smart Contracts are based on secure and trusted [OpenZeppelin ERC-777 Smart Contract](https://docs.openzeppelin.com/contracts/2.x/api/token/erc777)

-OpenZepplin code is at the heart of our tokens and we follow their security practices and implementation very carefully.
+OpenZeppelin code is at the heart of our tokens and we follow their security practices and implementation very carefully.

 # Datamine (DAM) Token